Insality/decore/README.md

 decore.get_logger([name], [level])
 ```

+## Use Cases

+Read the [Use Cases](USE_CASES.md) file to see several examples of how to use the this module in your Defold game development projects.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.